Samaksh6398/FlytSIM-Demo-App-for-Drone-Missions/README.md

 **Case 2**
 Second case is to make drone take off at the height of 10m and follow the triangular trajectory of side 10m.
-For the case also I took the global coordinates of a triangular trajectory with same initial coordinates as in Case 1
+For this case also I took the global coordinates of a triangular trajectory with same initial coordinates as in Case 1